xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/template_editor.md

 That's it!
 You've added a country flag to the CrispWhite skin.

-## Restoring Default Templates via Template Editor
+## Restoring Templates via Template Editor

-A store admin can restore the default template and cancel any changes applied to it directly in the storefront via the **Template Editor** tool.
+A store admin can restore default templates and cancel any changes applied to them directly in the storefront via the **Template Editor** tool.

 To restore a changed template to its default state:
 1. Open the **Template Editor** tool in the storefront.